-The Lotus Cup Europe calendar features the continent’s finest circuits, with three of 2020’s rounds scheduled to support the prestigious DTM German Touring Car championship at Monza, Italy; Brands Hatch, UK; and the Nürburgring in Germany.
-The season commences at the Hockenheim Historic and concludes at the 24 Heures Camions event at Le Mans in front of 60,000 spectators.
+The Lotus Cup Europe calendar features the continent’s finest circuits, with three of 2021’s rounds supporting the prestigious DTM championship at Monza, Zolder and Nürburgring.
+The season commences at the Hockenheim Historic and moves on to the majestic Spa Francorchamps before the three DTM events.
+The penultimate rounds take place in France alongside spectacular truck racing, with huge crowds at Le Mans for the famous 24 Heures Camions before the season closes at Le Castellet for the Grand Prix de Camions.

 The championship is open to drivers with all levels of experience, provided they hold an International D race licence or higher.
 Whilt the series has grown hugely since its inception over a decade ago, the emphasis has firmly remained as a fun and social environment in which to compete.

 |7-9 May||Hockenheim - Hockenheim Historic|

 |24-22 September||Le Mans - 24 Heures Camions|